m1k1o/neko-rooms/README.md

 - Traefik needs to be used to forward traffic to the rooms.
 You can put nginx in front of it, but not replace it.
 - See example configuration for [nginx](docs/nginx).

 You can use `docker-compose.http.yml` that will expose this service to `8080` or any port.
 Authentication is optional.
+Start it quickly with `docker-compose -f docker-compose.http.yml up -d`.

 ### Step 1